PLN-team/pyPLNmodels/README.md

 $\mathbf \Sigma$, denoted as ```coef``` and ```covariance``` in the package, respectively.

-The PLN model described in the [equation](#pln) is the building block of many different statistical tasks adequate for count data.
+The PLN model described in the PLN-equation is the building block of many different statistical tasks adequate for count data, by modifying the $Z_i$ latent variables.
 The package implements:

 - Covariance analysis (`Pln`)
 - Dimension reduction (`PlnPCA` and `PlnPCAcollection`)